You know things are serious when people are willing to give up their country before they'll give up their game.

 Check out the Australian Immigration and Citizenship website here:

-Thailand – Like that movie The Beach except with Online Poker
+Thailand – Like The Beach except with Online Poker

 The truth is, young online poker players have been moving to Thailand long before their ability to play in the US was jeopardized, and for good reason.